jeffersonfparil/poolgen/misc/weedomics_quantpopgen.md

 ![scatterplot_Sulfometuron](./../tests/misc/weedomics/Sulfometuron_scatterplot.svg)
 ![scatterplot_Terbuthylazine](./../tests/misc/weedomics/Terbuthylazine_scatterplot.svg)

 There is no clear/sifginificant geographic gradient to the distribution of herbicide resistances across SE Australia.
-This probably means that herbicide resisitances are evolving from either standing genetic variation (as affected by founder effects) and de novo mutation (as affected by population size).
+This probably means that herbicide resisitances are evolving from either standing genetic variation (as affected by founder effects) and *de novo* mutation (as affected by population size).

+Furthermore, let' try to model landscape-wide resistance distribution just to visualise

 ## 2. How are the populations genetically related?
 Is there significant population structure across SE Australia?